History of the Seattle Seahawks: Overview

 On March 5, 1975, John Thompson, a former University of Washington executive, was hired as the general manager of the yet-unnamed team.
 The nickname Seahawks was selected on June 17, 1975, after a public naming contest which drew more than 20,000 entries and over 1,700 different names.
-151 people had submitted the name in the list such as Clark McMillan and Hazel Cooke (who each received a framed piece of literature for their efforts).
+151 people had submitted the name in the list, such as Clark McMillan and Hazel Cooke (who each received a framed piece of literature for their efforts).
 Five names were selected as finalists: Sockeyes, Mariners, Olympics, Evergreens, and Seahawks.
 Nordstrom and his group telephoned Rozelle and Jim Kensil (league executive director) for a response on the names, and their favorable reaction to Seahawks led to the use of the name for the team.
-The nickname was previously used by the All-America Football Conference Miami Seahawks.
-Thompson recruited and hired Jack Patera, a Minnesota Vikings assistant coach, to be the first head coach of the new team.
-Patera was introduced as the new head coach at a press conference on January 3, 1976.
-Thompson would serve as general manager for the first seven seasons, which resulted in a 39–62 record with no playoff appearances and only two non-losing seasons – 9–7 in 1978 and 1979.
-The expansion draft was held March 30 and 31, 1976, with Seattle and the Tampa Bay Buccaneers alternating picks for 39 rounds selecting unprotected players from the other 26 teams in the league.
-In the 1976 draft, the Seahawks were awarded the 2nd overall pick, which they used on defensive tackle Steve Niehaus.
-The team took the field for the first time on August 1, 1976, in a pre-season game against the San Francisco 49ers in the then brand new Kingdome.
+The nickname was previously used by the Miami Seahawks of the All-America Football Conference (AAFC) in 1946.

+Thompson recruited and hired Jack Patera, the Minnesota Vikings' defensive line coach, to be the Seahawks' first head coach.
+Patera, age 42, was introduced at a press conference on January 3, 1976.
+Thompson served as general manager for the first seven seasons, which resulted in a record with no playoff appearances and only two non-losing seasons: 9–7 in 1978 and 1979.
+The expansion draft was held in late March with Seattle and the Tampa Bay Buccaneers alternating picks for 39 rounds, selecting unprotected players from the other 26 teams in the league.
+With the second overall pick of the 1976 NFL draft in early April, the Seahawks selected defensive tackle Steve Niehaus of Notre Dame.
+The team took the field for the first time on August 1 in a pre-season game against the San Francisco 49ers in the brand new Kingdome.

 The Seahawks are the only NFL team to switch conferences twice.
-The franchise began play in 1976 in the NFC West division but switched conferences with the Buccaneers after one season and joined the AFC West.
+The franchise began play in 1976 in the NFC West division, but switched conferences with the Buccaneers after one season and joined the AFC West.
 This realignment was dictated by the league as part of the 1976 expansion plan, so that both expansion teams could play each other twice and every other NFL franchise.
-Between 1977 and 2002, their division rivals were Denver, San Diego, Kansas City and Oakland/Los Angeles.
+Between 1977 and 2002, their division rivals were Denver, San Diego, Kansas City, and Oakland/Los Angeles.